Mikapall/Demon-s-Souls-SL1-Repository/des.md

 ## SL1 Monumental Banned Equipment and Strategies

-Usage of Morion Blade - It's too strong
+* Morion Blade on base NG.
+It's too strong.

-Usage of Second Chance - It's too strong
-Usage of the Thief Ring - It's too strong on certain bosses Usage of offensive magic - It's too strong
+* Second Chance.
+It's cheap, granting a second opportunity in the middle of a fight.

+* Thief Ring.
+It's too strong on bosses like Old Hero or Storm King (you are free to use when getting to the boss fog).

+* Clever Rat Ring on base NG.
+It's too strong.

+* Offensive magic (which you can hardly cast).

 Multiple cheese tactics or exploits.
 In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.